raskong/raskong.github.io/overview.md

 # A first look on the data

 A significant drop can be seen in 2020, which is interesting.
-BLA...BLA...

-According to a recent <a href="https://jknylaw.com/new-york-car-accident-lawyer/statistics/">study</a>, the population of bees is declining rapidly.
+This is very likely caused by the COVID pandemeic <a href="https://jknylaw.com/new-york-car-accident-lawyer/statistics/">[1]</a>, as this resulted in fewer cars on the elsewise very crowded roads caused by NYC being the most populated city in US <a href="https://jknylaw.com/new-york-car-accident-lawyer/statistics/">[2]</a>

 <iframe src="/Final_Project/Figures/crashes_per_year.png" width="800" height="500"></iframe>